Credit card product change: What is it, and is it worth it?

 Here are a few examples of reasons why you might consider a product change:

-You want to upgrade from a secured credit card to an unsecured card.
+• You want to upgrade from a secured credit card to a traditional credit card.

-- You want to earn rewards in a different spending category.
+• You want to earn more rewards in a specific spending category, like dining or travel.

-Or maybe you decide you want a travel rewards card with no annual fee.
-In that case, you may decide to switch to VentureOne.
+Maybe you decide you want a travel rewards card with no annual fee.
+In that case, you may decide to switch from Venture to VentureOne.
 With VentureOne, you’ll earn 5X miles on hotels and rental cars booked through Capital One Travel and 1.25X miles on all other purchases, with no annual fee.
 View important rates and disclosures.

 Product change FAQ